National Register of Historic Places listings in Menard County, Texas

 This is a list of the National Register of Historic Places listings in Menard County, Texas.

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Menard County, Texas.
-There are one district and two individual properties listed on the National Register in the county.
+There is one district and two individual properties listed on the National Register in the county.
 The district is a Texas State Historic Site and includes a Recorded Texas Historic Landmark.
 Both individual properties are State Antiquities Landmarks while one is also a Recorded Texas Historic Landmark.

 Current listings

 The locations of National Register properties and districts may be seen in a mapping service provided.